Thai Acupressure and Acupoint Locations | Concepts and Application

 At any rate, Thai Acupressure is usually applied with the fingers, although mostly with the thumbs, but in Thailand it’s not uncommon to alternate this by using other parts of the body like the hand palms, knuckles, elbows, feet, heels, or knees, all depending on the goal of applying acupressure, the receiver’s body, and the body parts that are manipulated.
 Additionally, specific tools may be used to give acupressure, such as wooden sticks, stones, and herbal compresses.

-Acupressure is typically given only on the soft tissues of the body, and not on the bones, on injuries, skin infections, or hyper-sensitive areas.
+Thai Acupressure is given on the soft tissues of the body or on depressions and openings in or between bones, and preferably not directly on the bones, on injuries, skin infections, or hyper-sensitive areas.
 Moreover, there are some acupoints that are rather vulnerable and which should only be pressed lightly and of short duration.

 Related Articles